Updated on December 29, 2021

 3. Encourage virtual hand raising during product demo

 It's important to make sure your potential customers are able to ask a question and fully understand what you're selling.

 With the emoji reactions feature on RemoteHQ and other sales demo tools, all participants can easily raise their hands virtually.
 When someone's hand is raised, there will be an ✋ icon next to their video tile and once they start speaking, the icon will automatically go away.

 This way, there is no need to interrupt.
 Reactions make it clear when there is a question, so you can see who has questions and pause accordingly.

-Video has been proven to retain a consumer’s attention better than text.
+As a leave behind or a step in the product demonstration, a demo video has been proven to retain a prospect's attention better than text.
 It's more engaging and entertaining for the viewer to consume.
 On RemoteHQ, you can open up the YouTube app integration and play a video on a call.
-Or simply go to YouTube, Vimeo, TikTok, etc on Shared Browser for a seamless transition.
+Or simply go to YouTube, Vimeo, TikTok, etc. on Shared Browser for a seamless transition.

-Let RemoteHQ do the heavy lifting.
-Turn on audio transcription and let RemoteHQ take notes for you.
-This allows you to focus on what is most important: Pitching to your prospect.
-At the end of your session everything that was said by all participants will be available to you.
+Turn on audio transcription or a video recording and let the product feature take notes for you.
+This allows you to focus on what is most important: making the sale.
+At the end of your sales demo everything that was said by all participants will be available to you.
 Easily copy and paste them into your CRM for a record of what happened.
 Throughout the demo, you can also sync your layout with everyone in the meeting whenever you move from different pages and apps - this important to keep clients on track and paying attention to what you want them to do.